zeffii/ChucKScripts/ugen_full.md

     .next - ( float , READ/WRITE ) - set value of next sample to be generated.

 > if you are using the UGen.last method to read the output of the impulse, the value set by Impulse.next does not appear as the output until after the next sample boundary.
 In this case, there is a consistent 1::samp offset between setting .next and reading that value using .last

-[example]
+example

      Impulse i => dac;
      while( true ) {
         1.0 => i.next;
         100::ms => now;
      }

-[ugen]: Step
+### [ugen]: Step

-step generator - like Impulse, but once a value is set, it is held for all following samples, until value is set again see examples: step.ck
+step generator - like Impulse, but once a value is set, it is held for all following samples, until value is set again

+see examples: step.ck

 (control parameters)

     .next - ( float , READ/WRITE ) - set the step value

-[example]
+example

      Step s => dac;
      -1.0 => float amp;
      // square wave using Step
      while( true ) {
          -amp => amp => s.next;
          800::samp => now;
      }

-basic signal processing
+## basic signal processing

-[ugen]: HalfRect
+### [ugen]: HalfRect

 half wave rectifier
 for half-wave rectification.

-[ugen]: FullRect
+### [ugen]: FullRect

 full wave rectifier

-[ugen]: ZeroX
+### [ugen]: ZeroX

 zero crossing detector
-emits a single pulse at the the zero crossing in the direction of the zero crossing. see examples: zerox.ck filters
+emits a single pulse at the the zero crossing in the direction of the zero crossing.

+see examples: zerox.ck

+## filters

-[ugen]: BiQuad
+### [ugen]: BiQuad

-STK biquad (two-pole, two-zero) filter class.
-    This protected Filter subclass implements a
-    two-pole, two-zero digital filter.
-A method
-    is provided for creating a resonance in the frequency response while maintaining a constant
+> STK biquad (two-pole, two-zero) filter class.
+This protected Filter subclass implements a two-pole, two-zero digital filter.
+A method is provided for creating a resonance in the frequency response while maintaining a constant filter gain.
-    filter gain.

 by Perry R. Cook and Gary P. Scavone, 1995 - 2002.

 (control parameters)

     .b2 - ( float , READ/WRITE ) - b2 coefficient
     .b1 - ( float , READ/WRITE ) - b1 coefficient
     .b0 - ( float , READ/WRITE ) - b0 coefficient
     .a2 - ( float , READ/WRITE ) - a2 coefficient
     .a1 - ( float , READ/WRITE ) - a1 coefficient
     .a0 - ( float , READ only ) - a0 coefficient
     .pfreq - ( float , READ/WRITE) - set resonance frequency (poles)
     .prad - ( float , READ/WRITE ) - pole radius (less than 1 to be stable)
     .zfreq - ( float , READ/WRITE ) - notch frequency
     .zrad - ( float , READ/WRITE ) - zero radius
     .norm - ( float , READ/WRITE ) - normalization
     .eqzs - ( float , READ/WRITE ) - equal gain zeroes

-[ugen]: Filter
+### [ugen]: Filter

-STK filter class.
+> STK filter class.
 This class implements a generic structure which can be used to create a wide range of filters.
 It can function independently or be subclassed to provide more specific controls based on a particular filter type.
 In particular, this class implements the standard difference equation:

     a[0]*y[n] = b[0]*x[n] + ... + b[nb]*x[n-nb] -
                 a[1]*y[n-1] - ... - a[na]*y[n-na]

     If a[0] is not equal to 1, the filter coeffcients are normalized by a[0].

-    The \e gain parameter is applied at the filter input and does not affect the coefficient values.
+> The \e gain parameter is applied at the filter input and does not affect the coefficient values.
 The default gain value is 1.0.
 This structure results in one extra multiply per computed sample, but allows easy control of the overall filter gain.
 by Perry R. Cook and Gary P. Scavone, 1995 - 2002.

 (control parameters)

-.coefs - ( string , WRITE only ) -
+    .coefs - ( string , WRITE only )

-[ugen]: OnePole
+### [ugen]: OnePole

 STK one-pole filter class.
     This protected Filter subclass implements
     a one-pole digital filter.
 A method is